-

 GitHub Actions Delete all Workflow Runs

 Today I ran a bunch of actions, but I wanted to clean up all the runs that I used to get it setup so that I had a good clean history to refer back to later.
-I f
+I found this post

 -